 Stash is an app that simplifies something we know we should be doing but always put off: investing.

 Anyone with $5 can use Stash to start investing.
 You don’t have to have an MBA or even make it all the way through “The Big Short” to understand how to invest with this app.

 You just choose from a set of simple investments reflecting your beliefs, interests and goals, and the app does the rest.
-Plus, you'll get a $5 bonus when you sign up.
-It's all you need to make your first investment.
+Plus, you’ll get an extra $5 when you sign up and make your first investment.